Joy Silk

-Joy Silk was a doctrine of the US National Labor Relations Board in effect from 1949 to 1966.
-The doctrine arose from Joy Silk Mills, Inc., 85 NLRB 1263 (1949) and was replaced by the Gissel doctrine after NLRB v.
-Gissel Packing Co.
-(1969).
-The doctrine holds that "if a union provides evidence that a majority of workers want to unionize", the employer should voluntarily recognize the union by default unless they have "good faith doubt" regarding that evidence.
-Further, "if there’s an unfair labor practice, meaning the employer broke the law, then it is presumed that the workers wanted to join a union".
+Joy Silk was a doctrine of the US National Labor Relations Board (NLRB) in effect from 1949 to 1966.
+The doctrine arose from Joy Silk Mills, Inc., 85 NLRB 1263 (1949).
+The policy was modified in 1966, then in 1969 replaced by the Gissel doctrine following the Supreme Court case NLRB v.
+Gissel Packing Co., Inc. Joy Silk held that "if a union provides evidence that a majority of workers want to unionize", the employer must recognize the union unless they have "good faith doubt" regarding that evidence.
+Further, "if there's an unfair labor practice, meaning the employer broke the law, then it is presumed that the workers wanted to join a union".

 Jennifer Abruzzo has proposed reinstating the Joy Silk standard, which would make it easier for workers to unionize.
-According to law professor Risa Lieberwitz, "bringing Joy Silk back would be a doctrine that more fully respects workers' rights to unionize."
+According to law professor Risa Lieberwitz, "Bringing Joy Silk back would be a doctrine that more fully respects workers' rights to unionize."

+In 2023 in response to the company Cemex having been found guilty of two dozen illegal labor practices, by interfering with a union election, the NLRB reinstated parts of Joy Silk.
+Under the new policy if a majority of workers demonstrate support for a union, the company must recognize them or ask the NLRB to conduct an election.
+However if they commit unfair labor practices, the union will automatically be recognized and the company will be required to bargain.